2024 Judging Classes

 We are very excited to have you show your vehicle at the 2024 Wynn Las Vegas Concours.
 As you know, this show has been redesigned to represent the highest standard of automotive exhibition events, to energize the participants and guests to enjoy the pleasure of seeing wonderful examples of automotive history and to share our passion with other enthusiasts.

-Peer Judging System
+ICJAG Judging System

 Rules & Regulations